 Heroin is an addictive and illicit drug that has become one of the most commonly abused substances in the world.
 Those who suffer from heroin addiction get a surge of pleasurable sensations from their use.
 This happens due to the release of dopamine neurotransmitters in the brain.
 If a person takes heroin repeatedly, the brain can no longer produce dopamine like it used to.
 Because of this, individuals are driven to take higher doses to achieve the same intense feelings they experienced before.

-Anyone is at risk of developing a heroin addiction.
-But some of the risk factors that can increase the likelihood of becoming addicted to heroin include:
+Anyone is at risk of developing the early stages of a heroin addiction.
+Some of the risk factors that can increase the likelihood of becoming addicted to heroin include:

 - Heavy tobacco use

 - High-risk exposure to specific types of people or environments

 It is important to note that even if someone exhibits many of these factors, that does not mean they will start showing the signs of heroin addiction.

 Heroin produces euphoric feelings by binding to opioid receptors in the brain.
 The drug takes effect quite quickly and also influences other systems controlled by the brain, such as heart rate, breathing, sleeping, and of course, pleasure.
 Unfortunately, continued use of the drug will alter the individual’s neurochemistry such that they need more and more of the drug to achieve the same rush of euphoria.
 This leads to a dangerous downward spiral.

 The most well-known effect, and the one sought by most people, is the rush of euphoria that overwhelms the user.
 However, there are other common and less pleasant effects, including:

 - A feeling of heaviness in the arms and legs

 - Nausea and vomiting

 - Nodding in-and-out between being consciousness and a semiconscious state